Lady Anne Egerton1

 M, #10025, b.
 21 May 1736, d.
 8 March 1803

-Francis Egerton, 3rd Duke of Bridgwater was born on 21 May 1736.1 He was the son of Scroop Egerton, 1st Duke of Bridgwater and Lady Rachael Russell.1 He and Elizabeth Gunning, Baroness Hamilton of Hameldon were engaged circa 1759.2 He died on 8 March 1803 at age 66 at Cleveland Row, St. James's, London, England, from influenza, unmarried.1 He was buried on 16 March 1803 at Little Gaddesden, Hertfordshire, England.1 His will (dated 28 January 1803) was probated in 1803.1
+Francis Egerton, 3rd Duke of Bridgwater was born on 21 May 1736.1 He was the son of Scroop Egerton, 1st Duke of Bridgwater and Lady Rachael Russell.1 He and Elizabeth Gunning, Baroness Hamilton of Hameldon were engaged circa 1759.2 He died on 8 March 1803 at age 66 at Cleveland Row, St. James's, London, EnglandG, from influenza, unmarried.1 He was buried on 16 March 1803 at Little Gaddesden, Hertfordshire, EnglandG.1 His will was proven (by probate) in 1803.1

 On his death, his Dukedom and Marquessate became extinct.1 He was known as the 'father of British inland navigation.'
-In 1762-1772 he constructed, after the plans of the celibrated Brindley, the earliest canal in England, 42 miles long, uniting Worsley with Manchester and Runcorn on the Mersey above Liverpool.1
+In 1762-1772 he constructed, after the plans of the celebrated Brindley, the earliest canal in England, 42 miles long, uniting Worsley with Manchester and Runcorn on the Mersey above Liverpool.1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Citations